Bangor Air National Guard Base: Strategic Air Command

-On 15 February 1960, SAC established the 4038th Strategic Wing at Dow as part of SAC's plan to disburse its B-52 Stratofortress heavy bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
-The wing consisted of the 341st Bombardment Squadron, consisting of 15 B-52Gs, and the KC-135-equipped 71st Air Refueling Squadron.
+On 15 February 1960, SAC established the 4038th Strategic Wing at Dow as part of SAC's plan to disperse its Boeing B-52 Stratofortress bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
+The wing consisted of the 341st Bombardment Squadron, of 15 B-52Gs, and the KC-135-equipped 71st Air Refueling Squadron.
 Half of the aircraft were maintained on fifteen-minute alert, fully fueled, armed, and ready for combat.
-SAC Strategic Wings were considered a provisional unit by HQ, USAF and could not carry a permanent history or lineage.

 The 4038th SW was redesignated as the 397th Bombardment Wing (397th BW) on 1 February 1963 in a name-only redesignation and was assigned to SAC's Eighth Air Force, 6th Air Division.
 The 341st BS was also redesignated as the 596th Bombardment Squadron, one of the unit's World War II historical bomb squadrons.
 The 71st ARS designation was unchanged, and component support units were also redesignated to the 397th numerical designation of the newly established wing.

 The 397th Bomb Wing continued to conduct strategic bombardment training and air refueling operations to meet operational commitments of Strategic Air Command, including deployments to Southeast Asia during the Vietnam War.
 By 1968, Intercontinental ballistic missiles (ICBM) had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
-In addition, funds were also needed to cover the costs of combat operations in Vietnam and accompanying combat support operations elsewhere in Indochina, which led to the closure of several other domestic air force bases and naval air stations that year.
+In addition, funds were also needed to cover Vietnam War costs., which led to the closure of several other domestic air force bases and naval air stations that year.

 Dow AFB officially closed and the "keys" to the major portions of the base were passed to the City of Bangor on 1 April 1968.
 The 397th Bombardment Wing was inactivated on 25 April 1968, and its aircraft were reassigned to other SAC units.
-The city of Bangor purchased most of the base which then reopened in 1969 as Bangor International Airport.
-The western portion of Dow AFB not turned over to the city and occupied by the Maine Air National Guard since its federal recognition on 4 February 1947, became the basis for the current Bangor Air National Guard Base.
-Co-located near the current terminals, but not part of Bangor ANG Base, is the Maine Army National Guard's Army Aviation Support Facility.